MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hassuffix-cs-operator.md

 ---
 # !hassuffix_cs operator

-Filters a record set for data that doesn't have a case-sensitive ending string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
-If your term is fewer than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.
+Filters a record set for data that doesn't have a case-sensitive ending string. `!hassuffix_cs` returns `true` if there is no [term](datatypes-string-operators.md#what-is-a-term) inside string column ending with the specified string expression.

 [!INCLUDE [hassuffix-operator-comparison](../../includes/hassuffix-operator-comparison.md)]